 This is not all that complicated if you take it one step at a time and break down the question into smaller questions.

 This is an example of a very straight forward case.
 If your situation is more complex, don’t fret.
 Many people have various levels of complexity and are still able to run these calculations.
+You are looking for a basic idea of where you need to be.
+We’re not looking for perfection here Pilgrim.

 How much do you need to retire?
 Have you done your calculations?